 ‘The revolutionary potential of theatre at its best and most direct’

 TO TAKE PART SIGN UP NOW

-'Truth to Power Cafe' is a new international performance event mixing memoir, image, poetry, music and live and spontaneous testimony from participants rising up in the name of free speech and political activism.
+'Truth to Power Cafe' is a new international performance event mixing memoir, image, poetry, music and live and spontaneous testimony from participants speaking truth to power.

 Participants of all ages, beliefs and backgrounds, can take part in the event which this year has been presented in Australia, UK (Doncaster and Bradford), Croatia, and The Netherlands.

-Speaking truth to power has its origins in the anti-war movement, but in this era of post-truth, alternative fact, and fake-news, is widely accepted to mean saying something to those in authority or position of trust who don't want to hear it.
+Speaking truth to power has its origins in the anti-war movement and is a non-violent means of conflict resolution.
+But in our era of post-truth, alternative fact, and fake-news, is widely accepted to mean saying something to those in authority or position of trust who don't want to hear it.
 Is it to your parents, a sibling, politician, lover, landlord, neighbour, religious leader, boss, banker, carer, trainer, or simply your best friend?
 It's time to tell them the truth before it's too late.